PennyLaneAI/pennylane/doc/introduction.rst

     :width: 70%
     :target: javascript:void(0);

-    A quantum function is a function which is can be evaluated by measurements of a programmable quantum computer circuit.
+    A quantum function is a function which is evaluated by measurements of a programmable quantum computer circuit.

 :html:`<br>`